alanw/Lutze/README.rst

 * Thread safe and multi-thread compatible.
 * Supports garbage collected objects and collections.
 * Can be used with raw pointers or managed pointers that assist collections.
+* Does not stop the (entire) world when performing collections.
 * Destructors called when objects are destroyed.
 * Works well with unmanaged objects.
 * All code contained in header files - just #include to start using!